 To expand your reach and engage with new audiences, you can add co-moderators to your live session (you can invite up to 20 moderators at once!).
 Once you go live, all of your followers will receive an in-app notification and a push notification (if they have push notifications enabled) to their phone.

 To go live on TikTok do the following:

 - Tap the plus button at the bottom of the screen (the same button you’d press to record or upload a TikTok video).

 - Under the record button, you’ll see options like “Camera”, “Story”, and “Templates”.
 Scroll to the left to select the “LIVE” option.

 - Next, you’ll be prompted to create or upload a cover photo for your live stream and a title.
 Your followers will see the title and cover image in their notifications, so make sure it intrigues them and encourages them to join!

 - Add any effects you’d like to use.

 Repurposing your videos

-However, If you’re going to share TikTok videos on other social media platforms try and stick to sharing your own content (not UGC) so you can provide relevant information specific to your organization on sites like Facebook, Instagram, and Twitter.
+However, if you’re going to share TikTok videos on other social media platforms try to stick to sharing your own content (not UGC) so you can provide relevant information specific to your organization on sites like Facebook, Instagram, YouTube, and X.

-TikTok can be a great tool for engaging with your audience and highlighting the important work your nonprofit does!
-In addition, The app’s rapidly increasing popularity and global reach means marketing on Tiktok won’t disappear any time soon.
+TikTok for Good is a great tool for engaging with your audience and highlighting the important work your nonprofit does!
+In addition, the app’s rapidly increasing popularity and global reach means marketing on TikTok won’t disappear any time soon.
 For more marketing and social media tips, check out the following resources: